 In addition, projects that will support local content hosting platforms will also be implemented.

-The TIKC project will also serve as ICT centre in each selected tertiary institution.
+The TIDC project will also serve as ICT centre in each selected tertiary institution.
 The ICT centre will be an avenue for students to acquire and improve their ICT skills e.g. application development and web design etc. This will also give attention to technology startups that could be further trained and mentored to develop technology solutions that will be commercially viable to attract financial growth and create job opportunities for the up-coming generation.